david8zhang/system-design-notes/10_specialized_data_stores_indexes/full.md

 # Specialized Data Stores and Indexes

+Sometimes, a traditional database or index isn't the optimal solution for certain situations (e.g. searching, tracking time series data, maintaining social graphs, or working with geographical data).
+This section will look at a variety of data stores and indexes for specialized use cases.

 ## Search Indexes

 Database indexes aren’t very good for text searching because our search term might be any single substring of text stored in our DB